The Art Of Taking DJ Song Requests

 3. The song does not fit in with the current genre and your structure (See “Structuring An Event”)

-As a professional DJ, you must be confident in your plan for the night and aim to stick to your structure.
-I will explain a little more about structuring an event in another blog, but in simple terms it just means grouping genres of music and changing these genres at key moments to build up a climax towards the end of the event.
+As a professional DJ, you must be confident in your plan for the night and aim to stick to your structure, read more about that here, but in simple terms it just means grouping genres of music and changing these genres at key moments to build up a climax towards the end of the event.
 What I am more referring to here is trusting your instincts, you should feel if a request is appropriate or not.
 If you go against your intuition and break your structure, you might kill the dance floor with a bad request and then be struggling to recover the dance floor again.

 Then there is the time when you have a full dance floor and everything is going just fine and dandy.
 Then someone comes up and ask’s for some random song that is surely going to kill your dance floor.
 Well you don’t want to be rude, but you must be honest and just tell them you don’t think their song is suitable and to pick another one.